MrRobinOfficial/Guide-UnrealEngine/README.md

 UPROPERTY()
 AActor* ActorPtr = nullptr;

-// Use UPROPERTY() macro, in order to the Unreal compiler, this pointer must be release into GC (garbage collector).
+// Use UPROPERTY() macro, in order to tell the compiler, this pointer must be release into GC (garbage collector).
 // If not, then this will cause a memory leak.
 Meaning, the pointer is still alive, even tough we are not using this memory block.

 void KillActor()